DivyaKarade/OmicLearn/docs/HOW-TO:-Using.md

 After selecting all parameters you are able to execute the workflow by clicking the `Run Analysis` button.

 ### Analysis results and plots
-Once the analysis is completed, Omic Learn automatically generates the plots together with a table showing the results of each validation run.
+Once the analysis is completed, OmicLearn automatically generates the plots together with a table showing the results of each validation run.
 The plots are downloadable as `.pdf` and `.svg` format in addition to the `.png` format provided by Plotly.

 ![fig6_chart](https://user-images.githubusercontent.com/49681382/98795608-7294bf80-241b-11eb-8cf8-3225e84ef543.png)